The Waste Land | A influences constellation in an ode to desolation

 The Waste Land is one of the most significant poems of 20th-century literature and influences the work of many other artists in different fields.
 The songs April by Deep Purple and The Cinema Show by Genesis evoke Eliot’s poem images.
 And Stephen King declared it was his source of inspiration for The Dark Tower saga.

 Despite its evident erudition and philosophy, Eliot often declared that The Waste Land was not born as a social critique.
 Along with ennui and despair of the world post-World War 1, his problems and frustrations lay both with his mental stress from balancing writing with his day job and caring for a frequently sick wife, Vivienne who needed regular medical intervention.

 Eliot dismissed the approving reviews of the poem as expressing the disillusionment of a generation – “I may have expressed for them their illusion of being disillusioned,” he said, “but that was not my intention.”
-During a conference at Harvard University, he claimed to feel flattered by the success of the poem.
-However, he also confessed that it was nothing but a relief from his tragedies and “a useless complaint against life”.
+During a conference at Harvard University, he claimed to feel flattered by the poem’s success.
+However, he also confessed that it was nothing but a relief from his tragedies and “a useless complaint against life.”